This post was originally published on June 27, 2014.

-For long or for short, when you need to store away, keep the following quick tips in mind to protect and preserve.
+No matter how long you may need to store your couch, keep the following quick tips in mind to protect and preserve.

 The first step will be to get your couch ready for storage, and this means giving it a proper clean.
 Regardless of its term in storage, a clean start improves the likelihood that your couch will preserve itself well against threats of mold, mildew, and wear and tear.